PolarNick239/polarnick239.github.io/blogs/other/_posts/2018-01-26-gpu-virtualization.markdown

 ## Notes about NVidia Geforce and Titan:

 5) Geforce driver doesn't work if it detects virtualization.
 It checks hypervisor signature in CPUID.
-So in case of KVM ```kvm_hidden=on``` option required
+So ```kvm_hidden=on``` option required in case of KVM
    (see [devtalk](https://devtalk.nvidia.com/default/topic/957757/cuda-setup-and-installation/gtx-1080-amp-kvm-pci-passthrough-to-guest/post/5092622/#5092622),
         [askubuntu](https://askubuntu.com/questions/939351/virt-install-with-kvm-off-option/939632#939632),
         [detecting virtualization](http://linuxmogeb.blogspot.ru/2013/06/detecting-virtualization.html)).

-6) It is not allowed to use Geforce and Titan driver (w.r.t. [its EULA](http://www.nvidia.com/content/DriverDownload-March2009/licence.php?lang=us&type=GeForce)):
+6) It is not allowed to use Geforce and Titan driver in datacenter (w.r.t. [its EULA](http://www.nvidia.com/content/DriverDownload-March2009/licence.php?lang=us&type=GeForce)):

 ```
 No Datacenter Deployment.
 The SOFTWARE is not licensed for datacenter deployment, except that blockchain processing in a datacenter is permitted.